hurngchunlee/docker-irods/README.md

 # iRODS Docker Containers

-This repository contains containerised iRODS components:
+This repository consists of three containerised [iRODS](https://irods.org) components:

 - `postgres`: PostgreSQL database for iCAT
 - `irods-icat`: iRODS iCAT server (4.2.x)
 - `irods-resc`: iRODS resource servers (4.2.x)

-The intetion is to provide a functioning iRODS instanace with the following resource hierachy:
+The intetion is to provide a working iRODS system for demonstration or test.
+It also builts in the following iRODS resource hierachy:

 ```
 replResc:replication